Demosth3nes/javascript-learning/README.md

 // 'test'

 ```
-### lexical scope
+### Lexical scope
-Javascript is a function scoped language, meaning that each function contains its own scope.
+Javascript is a function scoped language, meaning that each function creates its own scope.
 Simply applying curly braces ({}) without the word 'function', does not create a seperate scope.
+Lexical scoping refers to how variables within a nested function are able to access its parent's function's scope.

 ```
 function hello(){